Why Identity is Everything When Forming New Running Habits

 Let’s say that you start a brand new weight loss plan that claims you will lose 20 lbs in 60 days (it’s a big claim, but it’s possible if a lot of the weight is water weight).
 Around day 45, you jump on the scale and you’ve lost 15 lbs.
 You tell yourself that you’ve only got 15 more days to go and then you’re done.
 If you’re a seasoned weight loser, you know that this is skating on thin ice.

 What happens when 60 days are up?
 How will you maintain your weight after this point?
 Are you going to go back to the foods you were restricted from before you started your weight loss diet?
-In order to keep the weight off, you must have a mental shift a mental change of state.
+In order to keep the weight off, you must have a mental shift in a change of state.

 BMI – Body Mass Index